-This vehicle is equipped with an engine braking system.
-Which occurs when the throttle is completely closed, the engine is below the primary clutch engagement RPM, and the vehicle is at speed.
+Vehicles with an 800cc engine are equipped with an engine braking system.
+The primary wet clutch assembly inside the engine uses a one-way bearing to create engine braking, which occurs when the throttle is completely closed and the vehicle is at speed.
 It uses the engine's compression/resistive force to slow the over-driving transmission speed via the CVT drive belt, thereby slowing the entire vehicle gradually.